DaveStutler/web102_prework/README.md

 Submitted by: **Huy Nguyen**

-**Name of your app** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+**Sea Monster** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.

-Time spent: **40** hours spent in total
+Time spent: **30** hours spent in total

 ## Required Features